 Every car we review is subjected to hundreds of tests in our lab and on the road.
 Find out how Audi cars performed - see our full Audi car reviews.

-However, the sharing of engines between the brands means certain diesel-powered Audis built between 2009 and 2015 may be more polluting than official figures suggest and could be recalled.
 Read our guide to air pollution and car emissions to find out which cars are among the worst offenders.

 How much do Audi cars cost?

 Audis are marketed as premium cars, so it's no surprise to find that they are priced very much at the top end of the mainstream market.
 Even Audi's cheapest car, the Audi A1, costs over £15,000, while its popular Audi A3 starts at more than £20,000.

 Right at the top end, the Audi R8 sports car is priced at up to £150,000.
 However, it's often the desirable optional extras that really push Audi prices up - just ticking a few boxes will see your bank balance become much lighter.

 Audis tend to hold their value well, which can be good news for running costs as it means you lose less money over time.
 However, as with a new Audi, buying a second-hand one can be quite expensive.

 Most people choosing an Audi put quality high on their shopping list - and there's not a single model in the range where you'll feel short-changed in terms of fit, finish and quality of materials.

 It's in the larger car classes that Audi really shines, showing off its innovative technology and opulent fittings.
 The Audi A4 saloon and Audi A4 Avant estate are perhaps the true heartland of Audi, with the Audi A6 (including the A6 Avant) and Audi A8 offering cutting-edge luxury.